7 Benefits of e-commerce and ERP integration

 - Payment details, so the money reaches your bank account

 - Shipping information, so the order is sent to the correct address

 To complete the information sharing, updates on your ERP are also pulled through to your e-commerce site, including:

 - Information about new or discontinued products, so your e-commerce site accurately shows which products are available at any given time

 - Product data updates, so your site is always displaying correct product information to both staff and customers

-- Inventory updates – due to issues at suppliers or sales made in brick and mortar stores – are automatically pulled through to your e-commerce store.
-This way you never disappoint your online customer with wrong stock levels.
+- Inventory updates – due to issues at suppliers or sales made in brick and mortar stores – are automatically pulled through to your e-commerce store, so you never disappoint your online customer with incorrect stock levels

-- Pricing updates, so figures displayed on your website are automatically adjusted when supplier prices or exchange rates change.
-Additionally sales and promotion prices are managed correctly across your business.
+- Pricing updates – figures displayed on your website are automatically adjusted when supplier prices or exchange rates change, and sales and promotion prices are managed correctly across your business

 In short, integration helps you get both systems on the same page.
 Let’s look at why that is so good for business.